Smooth Frechet Globalizations of Harish-Chandra Modules: Harish-Chandra modules I: algebraic facts

-\begin{enumerate} \item $V$ is weakly admissible and finitely generated as a $\gf$-module. \item $V$ is weakly admissible and $\cZ(\gf)$-finite.
-Here $\cZ(\gf)$ denotes the center of $\U(\gf)$. \item $V$ is finitely generated as an $\nf$-module, where $\nf$ is a maximal unipotent subalgebra of $\gf$. \end{enumerate}
+\begin{thm} For a weakly admissible $(\gf,K)$-module $V$ the following assertions are equivalent: \begin{enumerate} \item $V$ is finitely generated as a $\gf$-module. \item $V$ is $\cZ(\gf)$-finite. \item $V$ is finitely generated as an $\nf$-module, where $\nf$ is a maximal unipotent subalgebra of $\gf$. \end{enumerate} \end{thm} \begin{proof}(i)$\Rightarrow$(ii) follows from the fact that we can take generators of $V$ belonging to $K$-types and the fact that $\cZ(\gf)$ preserves $K$-types.
+Harish-Chandra's Theorem \ref{HC11} implies (ii)$\Rightarrow$(i).
+The implication (iii)$\Rightarrow$(i) is clear.
+Finally, a result of Osborne (\cite{W}, Prop.
+3.7) asserts that